Barnamoyy/bits-ev-optimizer/README.md

 5. **Total Energy**:
    - `E_total = (E_rr + E_air + E_uphill - E_regen) / η_motor`

+### Optimal Location Finder

+The "Optimal Location Finder" uses a k-means clustering algorithm to identify the best locations for new charging stations.
+It works by:
+1. Collecting all the routes selected by the user.
+2. Treating each route as a data point.
+3. Running the k-means algorithm to find the center of the clusters of routes.
+4. The center of the largest cluster is the optimal location for a new charging station.

 ### Charging Optimization

 The system recommends charging when: